ahtn/keyboard_pcb/keyplus_mini/README.md

 ### Wired split with I2C

 To connect to boards with I2C for wired split, connect the 5V, SDA, SCL, and GND pins between devices.
-You can connect several devices in this manner, they just need to share 5V, SDA, SCL and GND pins.
+You can connect several devices in this manner.
+They just need to share 5V, SDA, SCL and GND pins.

 I would recommend **NOT** using TRRS connectors for wired split.
-While connecting and disconnecting the device the contacts inside the TRRS cable can short to one another.
-Instead I would recommend using micro USB ports, or another connector that doesn't short it's contacts when it is plugged/unplugged.
+While connecting and disconnecting the cabel, the contacts inside the TRRS cable can short to one another.
+Instead, I would recommend using micro USB ports, or another connector that doesn't short it's contacts when it is plugged/unplugged.
 Then you will be able to take advantage of the wireless/wired hot plugging functionality without worrying about damaging the hardware.
 You can find male-to-male micro USB cables online with a bit of searching.

 ### Wireless with nRF24L01+